-Due to the booming socio-economic developments, along with the evitable climate change impacts, water resources management has become more challenging in Taiwan.
+Water resources management has become more challenging in Taiwan due to rapid socio-economic development and the complications of climate change.
 This study developed a systematic procedure for assessing water resources vulnerability and resilience with an integrated tool, TaiWAP, including climate change scenarios, a weather generator, a hydrological model, and system dynamic models.
-Five assessment indicators, including two for vulnerability, two for resilience and one for availability were used to quantify changes of water resources and improvements after implementing adaption measures.
-Each indicator was presented with 3 grades, namely low, medium and high.
-Vulnerability and resilience of water resources of Tainan City in southern Taiwan were evaluated.
-Insufficient capacities of water supply facilities are the major weakness causing low resilience.
-Flexibility of allocating water resources is limited by substantial agricultural water demands.
+Five assessment indicators, including two for vulnerability, two for resilience, and one for availability were used to quantify changes in water resources and improvements after implementing adaption measures.
+Each indicator was presented with 3 grades, namely low, medium, and high.
+Water resources vulnerability and resilience for Tainan City in southern Taiwan were evaluated.
+Insufficient water supply facilities capacity is the major weakness causing low resilience.
+Water resources allocation flexibility is limited by substantial agricultural water demands.
 A total of 9 adaption measures and combinations of measures were assessed.
-Implementation of desalination plants can steadily supply public water to shorten system failure duration.
-Although agriculture water conservation and fallow land can greatly reduce water demand, fallow compensation is a potential cost.
+Desalination plant implementation can steadily supply public water to lessen system failure duration.
+Although agricultural water conservation and fallow land can greatly reduce water demand, fallow compensation is a potential cost.
 When food security is considered, reducing irrigation leakage will be a better adaption measure to both water and agriculture stakeholders.
-Both agriculture water conservation and adjustment of cropping systems have cross-spatial flexibilities.
-Combinations of desalination, reservoir, and public water conservation provide the most beneficial effects in reducing the impact of climate change.
+Both agriculture water conservation and cropping systems adjustment have cross-spatial flexibilities.
+The combination of desalination, reservoirs and public water conservation provide the most beneficial effects in reducing climate change impact.